 A damp rated fixture is ideal for covered places—think porches and patios—and cannot be directly exposed to water, even in a storm.
 Kichler Lighting offers more than 1,200 damp rated products.

 A wet rated fixture can be exposed to direct precipitation.
 Kichler Lighting offers more than 1,600 wet rated products.

-For particularly harsh conditions—coastal saltwater areas or extreme cold, heat or sun—Kichler Lighting offers Climates™, wet rated outdoor ceiling fans and fixtures designed to stand up to Mother Nature.
+For particularly harsh conditions—coastal saltwater areas or extreme cold, heat or sun—Kichler Lighting offers Climates™, wet rated outdoor fixtures designed to stand up to Mother Nature.

 Tip: Just because a light or ceiling fan is rated for outdoor use doesn’t mean you can’t use it indoors.
 Wet or damp rated outdoor wall lights, pendants, chandeliers and ceiling fans may work beautifully inside, too.
 However, landscape lighting (path, accent, deck or hardscape lights) is not designed for indoor use.

 Did you know that the U.S. Department of Energy found that homeowners use more electricity on outdoor lighting than indoors?
 Energy-efficient outdoor lights help the cause.
 Even if you choose an incandescent-based lighting fixture, you can use energy-efficient bulbs.